MagaValiyev/SUAS-Object-Detection/README.md

 | Manikin | <img src="images/manikin.jpg" width="40"> | **unkown** | dressed |

 ## Target Goal

-**General procedure - Object Detection-Localization-Classification (ODLC):**
+To make a control flight, during which:

-- We detect an object on the ground
+- Detect all the objects on the ground
-- Verify whether it coincides with given parameters
+- If one object detected:
+  - Get geolocation
+  - Save frame of the object
+  - If manikin: save to database
-- If yes, drop at the location
+  - If A4:

-**Manikin Recognition:**
-- Gather images with drone
-- Automatic labelling with SAM
-- Train YOLOv8 model

-**Standard Objects Detection** includes 4 sub-tasks:
-- Shape Detection
+    - Classify shape
-- Character Detection
+    - Classify character
-- Color Detection for Shape
-- Color Detection for Character
+    - Classify chape color
+    - Crop character and classify character color

 ## Detailed Standard Objects Detection
 **Final Decision:**